 As part of the larger Sketch Model effort, we intend these experiences and their resulting narratives to inspire alternate paths in the imagination of Olin students, whose summer experiences tend toward the pre-professional or technical.
 We also intend these experiences and stories as public-facing narratives, posing new possibilities for young engineers-in-training beyond Olin.

 The program is called “Arts + Action”—a shorthand name to signify a broad range of possibilities.
 Students may seek placements not only with organizations in the fine arts, but also with organizations whose work is in the humanities, such as public history, religious life in civic matters, and more.
 The “action” part is meant to signify a broad sense of engagement with multiple publics.
 We want to place students in sites where there’s an active conversation about how the arts and humanities bolster our common and cultural lives—again, especially when that work is in partnership with historically marginalized communities.

 What’s in it for organizations?
 Are you interested in adding a summer intern from engineering fields to your team?
 We’re offering a fully-funded stipend for four engineering students to be placed in arts and humanities organizations in various kinds of possible roles: for technical work, non-technical work, or both, depending on the mutual interests and affinities between the individual and host.
 All Olin students do hands-on, team-based work in multiple engineering domains from their first days at Olin, and all are selected for our community by demonstrating a collaborative, open-minded disposition in addition to their STEM training.
-We’ll work with you to suggest student matches, depending on your needs; the final decision is yours to make in concert with the student herself.
-We’re looking for organizations where the technical work isn’t running by itself in a silo.
+We’re looking to place students in organizations where the technical work isn’t running by itself in a silo.
 Instead, we want to see students who can observe and experience the far broader connections among the arts and technology.

 If you have questions, reach out to us at email@example.com.